nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 2.4.
 Storage Component

 The storage component is implemented locally and mainly saves and loads files in JavaScript Object Notation (JSON) format, except for log files which are stored as normal text files.
-The JSON format was chosen as it follows a well-known standard which is easy to parse.
+The JSON format was chosen as it is a well-known standard which is easy to parse.

 #### 2.4.1.
 Design of TopicsStorage